-Coyotes generally avoid humans, even when their home range encompasses largely urban or suburban habitat.
-However, the presence of a free buffet in the form of pet food, compost or trash can lure coyotes into yards and create the impression that these places are bountiful feeding areas.
-Without the lure of food or other attractants, their visits will be brief and rare.
+Coyotes generally avoid humans, even though our habitats overlap in San Diego County's urban and suburban areas.
+However, the presence of pet food, compost or trash can lure coyotes into yards and create the impression that these places are bountiful feeding areas.
+Without the attraction of food, their visits will be brief and rare.
 But a coyote who finds food in one yard may learn to search for food in others.

 What Attracts Coyotes to Urban and Residential Areas?

-Deliberately feeding coyotes is a mistake.
-You may enjoy hand-feeding animals, but this is a surefire way to get them accustomed to people and will ultimately lead to their demise.
+Although coyotes are a valuable part of our ecosystem, you should never intentionally feed them.
+Deliberately providing coyotes with food is a surefire way to get them accustomed to people and will ultimately lead to their demise.
 Here are some other general rules to follow:

 - Avoid feeding pets outside.
-If you must, feed them only for a set time during the day (for no more than one hour) and remove the food bowl as soon as your pet has finished her meal.
+If you must, feed them only for a set time during the day (for no more than one hour) and remove the food bowl as soon as your pet has finished eating.

 - In dry conditions, water can be as alluring as food, so remove water bowls set outside for pets and make watering cans unavailable.